stefanbugge/resume/readme.md

 ### Student software developer, [EarMaster Aps](https://www.earmaster.com)
 ##### 2011-08-01 - 2013-07-01

 Working on EarMaster Cloud, a supplement to EarMaster 6, for music schools, choirs, and universities.
-EarMaster Cloud adds syncing of student assigments and results as well as administration of students, teachers, classes and user licenses.
+EarMaster Cloud adds syncing of student assignments and results as well as administration of students, teachers, classes and user licenses.

 * Tech: Java, Google App Engine, Stripes Framework, JavaScript